glowbigger/mfl/README.md

 # MFL

 MFL, 'My First Language', is a statically-typed scripting language built as an exercise to learn about programming languages.
-The TypeScript interpreter for the language is found here, as well as the files for the web playground for the language.
+The TypeScript interpreter for the language is found here, as well as the files for the web playground.

 Rather than reading about it, [try it now in your browser](https://glowbigger.github.io/mfl.html)!